flassh/docs/content/booth/index.md

 ## Exit a running event

 Once you're running an event, the tablet goes into full-screen mode and there is no obvious way to exit.
+Each of the four corners of the screen accept a single-finger long-press gesture that will allow you to exit the event and return to your event management screen.